privatenumber/esbuild-loader/README.md

 > _💁‍♀️ Protip: Use the minify plugin in-place of the loader to transpile your JS_
 >
-> The `target` option helps _esbuild_ be smart about using new and concise syntax to perform better minification.
+> The `target` option tells _esbuild_ that it can use newer JS syntax to perform better minification.
 If you're not using TypeScript or any syntax unsupported by Webpack, you can also leverage this as a transpilation step.
 It will be faster because there's less files to work on and will produce a smaller output because the polyfills will only be bundled once for the entire build instead of per file.

 ## ⚙️ Options